 Durability:

 There is no alternative to a robust body structure to perform a 4-in-1 operation with a single tool.
-And you'll find all-aluminum construction in the Freeman PFBC940 pneumatic flooring nailer and stapler for added durability.
+And you’ll find all-aluminum construction in the Freeman PFBC940 pneumatic flooring nailer and stapler for added durability.
 Yes, pros!
-The cylinder and magazine of this sturdy floor nailer are made of anodized aluminum and is made of die-cast aluminum for long-lasting worry-free use.
+The cylinder and magazine of this sturdy floor nailer are made of anodized aluminum and are made of die-cast aluminum for long-lasting worry-free use.

 Comfortable: